-- ESG initiatives are a significant component of RioCan's commitment to enhance its employee experience, responsible citizenship, and the quality of its portfolio to drive sustainable long-term value. - RioCan's 'Responsible Growth' pillar supports and underpins our other three pillars.
-It includes continued ESG leadership and the Trust's long-standing principle of prudent and intentional capital management. - RioCan's Board acknowledges that companies with good ESG scores attract better talent and have longer retention.
-Having a clear ESG agenda also generates an internal sense of pride among employees. - RioCan's management team believes that ESG success and progress are the responsibility of the entire organization.
-As a result, every RioCan employee is required to adopt a rigorous and ongoing commitment to embedding ESG best practices throughout the business.
+- · ESG initiatives are a significant component of RioCan's commitment to enhance its employee experience, responsible citizenship, and the quality of its portfolio to drive sustainable long-term value. - RioCan's 'Responsible Growth' pillar supports and underpins our other three pillars.
+It includes industry leadership in ESG and corporate culture and the Trust's long-standing principle of prudent and intentional capital management. - · RioCan's Board acknowledges that companies with good ESG scores attract better talent and have longer retention.
+Having a clear ESG agenda also generates an internal sense of pride among employees. - · RioCan's management team believes that ESG success and progress are the responsibility of the entire organization.
+As a result, every RioCan employee is required to adopt a rigorous and ongoing commitment to embed ESG best practices throughout the business.
 This approach will drive long-term resilience and value for our company, partners, Unitholders, and the communities in which the Trust operates.

-For 2022, the ESG-related goals in the EMBP focused on each pillar of ESG, these being, environmental, social and governance-related initiatives.
-To that end, the ESG-related goals for the purposes of the EMBP were based: 10% on employee engagement (a governance initiative); 5% on the completion of RioCan's Diversity, Equity and Inclusion action plan and related initiatives (a social initiative); and 5% on advancing RioCan's 2030 environmental objectives (an environmental initiative).
+For 2024, the ESG-related goals in the EMBP focused on each pillar of ESG, these being, environmental, social and governance-related initiatives.
+To that end, the ESG-related goals for the purposes of the EMBP were based: 10% on employee engagement (a governance initiative); 5% on the completion of RioCan's 2024 Diversity, Equity and Inclusion action plan and related initiatives (a social initiative); and 5% on establishing baseline GHG emissions targets and preparing a strategic plan to achieve 2030 GHG emissions targets (an environmental initiative).